-Assurance and effective accountability The terms of reference and working arrangements of the CGAS Committee focus on ensuring transparency and effective audit of processes.
-Furthermore, an independent member has been appointed with specialist skills in audit to assist with the CGAS Committee. • There are arrangements in place for ensuring all agreed actions from peer reviews, internal audit, external audit, or other inspectorate work are implemented by Management.
-Work is currently underway to ensure that the recommendations from the Equality Peer Review are put in place.
-Risk based internal auditing provides ongoing assurance that the key risks are being managed.
-A fundamental review and update of the Constitution was carried out and formally adopted by Council in June 2020.
+The terms of reference and working arrangements of the CGAS Committee focus on ensuring transparency and effective audit of processes.
+Furthermore, an independent member has been appointed with specialist skills in audit to assist with the CGAS Committee.
+Assurance and effective • There are arrangements in place for ensuring all agreed actions from peer reviews, internal audit, external audit, or other inspectorate work are implemented by Management.
+Work continues towards implement the actions from the peer review. accountability Risk based internal auditing provides ongoing assurance that the key risks are being managed.
+A review and subsequent update of the Constitution has recently been carried out and reported to Council for adoption.

-7. How has the Council Addressed the governance improvements actions from 2021/22?
+How has the Council addressed the governance improvement actions from 2021/22 AGS?

-The Annual Governance Statement 2020/21 contained the following key improvement actions.
+The Annual Governance Statement 2021/22 contained the following key improvement actions.
 Updates have been provided throughout the year to the Corporate Governance, Audit and Standards Committee.
-Details of the latest update on these actions are detailed below.
-Where actions are ongoing these will be carried forward into the 2022/23 Action plan.
+Details of the latest update, on actions previously not reported as completed at the September Committee, are detailed below.
+Where actions are ongoing these will be carried forward into the 2023/24 Action plan.